pallet/alembic/README.md

 [Annotated source](http://palletops.com/alembic/0.1/annotated/uberdoc.html) &#xb7;
 [Release Notes](https://github.com/pallet/alembic/blob/develop/ReleaseNotes.md)

 Alembic is a clojure library that allows you to distill jars onto your classpath in a running JVM instance.
-It uses leiningen and pomegranate to resolve the jars, classlojure to isolate leiningen and its dependencies, and dynapath to modify the classpath.
+You can use it to add dependencies to a running REPL, either in an ad-hoc fashion, or by reloading your `project.clj` file.

+It uses [leiningen][lein] and [pomegranate][pomegranate] to resolve the jars, [classlojure][classlojure] to isolate leiningen and its dependencies, and [dynapath][dynapath] to modify the classpath.
 This means you can use lein and pomegranate without their dependencies interfering with your project classpath.
 The only dependencies added are classlojure and dynapath - both small libraries with no transitive dependencies.